Hasan History, Family Crest & Coats of Arms

 The surname Hasan was first found in Bavaria, where the family was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.
 The name originates from the German word "Hase," meaning rabbit.
 Chronicles first mention Ruediger Hase in Bavaria in 1173, Henrich Hase, the owner of the inn "zum Hase" in Basel in 1293, and the name Hass appears in Prague in 1363.

-Important Dates for the Hasan family
+Early History of the Hasan family

 This web page shows only a small excerpt of our Hasan research.
 Another 443 words (32 lines of text) covering the years 1503, 1316, 1421, 1762, 1774, 1801, 1536, 1362, 1684 and 1742 are included under the topic Early Hasan History in all our PDF Extended History products and printed products wherever possible.